kelu124/murgen-dev-kit/NextSteps.md

 ## Community engaged

 The results in terms of community were quite good.
-We managed to onboard on several media (stats as of 14/4/16):
+We managed to onboard on several media (stats as of 23/4/16):

 * [HackerNews](https://news.ycombinator.com/item?id=10944617): made it to the first page for a couple of hours, 122 points, 43 comments
-* [Hackaday.io](https://hackaday.io/project/9281-murgen): where the project is posted - 2.5k views, 83 followers, 22 likes so far, plus an [article](http://hackaday.com/2016/04/12/a-developers-kit-for-medical-ultrasound/).
+* [Hackaday.io](https://hackaday.io/project/9281-murgen): where the project is posted - 3.6k views, 97 followers, 25 likes so far, plus an [article](http://hackaday.com/2016/04/12/a-developers-kit-for-medical-ultrasound/).
-* [GitHub repos](https://github.com/kelu124/murgen-dev-kit): 18 stars, 7 forks for Kelu124's - and 36 stars for the [old hardware repo](https://github.com/echopen/hardware).
+* [GitHub repos](https://github.com/kelu124/murgen-dev-kit): 28 stars, 10 forks for Kelu124's - and 36 stars for the [old hardware repo](https://github.com/echopen/hardware).
+* An [article on GeekTimes](https://geektimes.ru/post/274478/), a russian hackernews or so it seems, 11.6k views and 50 stars, with 68 comments.
 * A murgen board acquired by Vanderbilt's Charles' lab.

 ## Leftovers